britram/taps-transports/draft-ietf-taps-transports.md

 in-path devices, and integrity protection.

-The IETF has defined a wide variety of transport protocols beyond TCP and UDP, including SCTP, DCCP, MP-TCP, and UDP-Lite.
+The IETF has defined a wide variety of transport protocols beyond TCP and UDP, including SCTP, DCCP, MPTCP, and UDP-Lite.
 Transport services may be provided directly by these transport protocols, or layered on top of them using protocols such as WebSockets (which runs over TCP), RTP (over TCP or UDP) or WebRTC data channels (which run over SCTP over DTLS